meghaagrawal18/demo/README.md

 # demo
-this is a do-to app, based out of html,css,javascript.
+This is a do-to app, based out of html,css,javascript.